alsuren/alsuren.github.io/_posts/2022-02-19-mijia-homie-presentation.md

 [bluetooth-developments]: #bluetooth-developments

-We ended up building on top of our "-sys" Bluetooth library, and created: `bluez-async`
+We ended up building on top of our "-sys" Bluetooth library, and created: [`bluez-async`](https://crates.io/crates/bluez-async)

 - Linux only
 - Typesafe async wrapper around BlueZ D-Bus interface.
-- Sent patches upstream to `dbus-rs` to improve code generation and support for complex types.
+- Sent patches upstream to [`dbus-rs`](https://crates.io/crates/dbus) to improve code generation and support for complex types.
 - Didn't announce it anywhere, but issues filed (and a PR) by two other users so far.

-Andrew has also been contributing to `btleplug`
+Andrew has also been contributing to [`btleplug`](https://crates.io/crates/btleplug)

-- Ported to use `bluez-async` on Linux.
+- Ported btleplug to use `bluez-async` on Linux.
 - Exposes an async interface everywhere.
 - There are a few bugs that need fixing before they make a release though.